-- Tuberculosis (TB) is a bacterial infection that occurs worldwide and is acquired through inhalation of airborne droplets from an infected person.
+- Tuberculosis (TB), a bacterial infection that occurs worldwide, is acquired predominantly through inhalation of airborne droplets from an infected person.

-- Risk is low for most travelers but increases sharply in people with HIV or a weakened immune system, malnutrition, diabetes, and in tobacco smokers.
+- Risk is low for most travelers but increases sharply in health care workers (HCWs) as well as in people with HIV or a weakened immune system, diabetes, and in tobacco smokers.

 - Symptoms include fever, night sweats, weight loss, fatigue, cough (with or without blood), and chest pain.

 - Consequences of infection include inflammation of the membranes of the lungs, brain, and spinal cord.